falcon-terraform-modules/terraform-newrelic-aws-dashboard/README.md

 - `rds`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
   - `enhanced_monitoring` - When this input is true, a page for RDS Enhanced Monitoring will be created on the Dashboard.
 If [Amazon RDS Enhanced Monitoring](https://docs.newrelic.com/docs/infrastructure/amazon-integrations/aws-integrations-list/aws-rds-enhanced-monitoring-integration/) is not integrated, a page will be created, but no data will be displayed.
+- `sqs`
+  - `enabled` - Specify the enable/disable of the page using a boolean.
+The default value is `false`.
 - `ses`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.